1.0 Multitude and Weaknesses of Steering Theories:

 Then, you may have fun rediscovering your 2-Wheeler following your back instantly and precisely, when riding.

 Please note that on this site, bicycles and motorcycles are both considered as being 2-Wheelers that ride similarly, even if one has an engine.
-So motorcycles are simply considered as being more powerful, faster and heavier, except in a few cases: Downhill bicycles equipped with front and rear suspensions, for instance, can easily use more gravitational power and go faster than small motorcycles.
+So motorcycles are simply considered as being more powerful, faster and heavier, except in a few cases: For instance, downhill bicycles equipped with large travel front and rear suspensions can weight more, use more ‘gravitational’ power and go faster than small motorcycles.